luke-z/SwissGermanToText/README.md

  performed pretty well by increasing our accuracy.
 Afterwards, there was no more visible improvement.
   * Increasing the dropout by a factor of two on the first dropout instance decreased the accuracy dramatically.

-*At the end of improvement II the accuracy dropped to about 0.88 for the test set.
+*At the end of Improvement II the accuracy dropped to about 0.88 for the test set.
 The recognition on new data dropped to about 50%*

+## Learnings

+- By recording and preparing all the samples ourselves, we realized what kind of effort it takes to create useful data for machine learning.
+- There is a huge amount of data samples needed, particularly with the deep learning approach.
+- It is very hard to tweak the right hyperparameter, especially when you cannot see under the hood as experienced in this project.
+- A small deviation from test data in regard to the previously used training data can already have a huge impact on how accurate the prediction is.

 ## Installation

 Download [Anaconda w/ Python 3.7](https://www.anaconda.com/download/) and import the [yaml file](https://github.com/luke-z/SwissGermanToText/tree/master/resources/anacondaEnv) in the folder anacondaEnv.

-## Usage
+## Local Usage

 Run jupyter from the corresponding Anaconda environment and open the jupyter notebook